projectvitalis/qih/notebooks/README.md

-Run the simulation in Colab: [open notebook](https://colab.research.google.com/drive/1CBUYUHLn_6CGM7Tzrj_faQXnR3Il297R?usp=sharing)
+Run the simulation in Colab: [open notebook](https://colab.research.google.com/drive/17UigtKYuN057WCU6Ccf5dTo4GZdKIqH_?usp=sharing)
 # QIH Simulator: Quantified Inference of Health

-This notebook simulates **QIH**, a thermodynamic signal of adaptive health capacity in complex systems — including humans, ecosystems, or machines.
+This notebook simulates **QIH**, a thermodynamic signal of adaptive health capacity in complex systems including humans, ecosystems, and more.

 QIH is defined as: